lujke-dunn/monkey-interpreter/README.md

-# Monkey Programming Language Interpreter
+# APELang Interpreter

 An interpreter of the Monkey programming language based off of Thorsten Ball's Book "Writing an Interpreter in Go".

-## About Monkey
+## About APELang

-Monkey is a programming language designed for learning about interpreter design.
+APELang is a programming language designed for learning about interpreter design.
 This implementation follows the book with some custom enhancements.

 ### Key Features